 Real Estate is not just about selling properties that make the dreams of families come true.
 Although helping families and individuals find the perfect homes is quite the morale booster for all involved, there is a lot of dealmaking, negotiating, connecting to clients meaningfully, and socializing that goes on as well.
 As realtors keep the needs and wants of sellers, buyers, banks, and loan officers in mind, there are a lot of pieces to the process a real estate agent goes through for every deal.
+[For a great read, check out our article, Consequences for DUI Under 21! here].

 However, making deals, securing sales, and establishing a good name for yourself in the community and industry is not only about the property you wish to sell.
 You need to be a people person and a rapport builder.
 Many times, building those relationships happens over good food and good wine.